betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 But it is increasingly a real engineering path instead of just advice.
 And existing unsafe C++ code can be incrementally refactored to use modern safe C++ types and eliminate the majority of undefined behavior that cases

-## How these LLVM is being used to improve memory safety
+## How companies and organizations are using LLVM to improve memory safety

 Apple has become one of the most visible contributors and deployers of LLVM C++ memory safety work.
 Its C++ language support page<sup>[7]</sup> documents that Xcode 16 added C++ standard library hardening for Apple Clang and `libc++`, with production-oriented modes such as `Yes (fast)` and `Yes (extensive)` as well as a stricter debug mode.